atym-io/getting-started/README.md

 To develop with the Atym dev container using VS Code follow these steps:

-1. Install all of the mentioned pre-requesites
+1. Install all of the mentioned pre-requisites
 2. Clone the [`atym-io/getting-started`](https://github.com/atym-io/getting-started) repository locally
 3. Start VS Code
 4. Run the `Dev Containers: Open Folder in Container...` from the Command Palette (`Cmd + Shift + P` for Mac, or `Ctrl + Shift + P` for Windows).